-Now that you have a better idea of what the weed grading system is that’s mainly used in Canada, you will be able to make better informed decisions when you get your next stash.
-Who knows, you may just save some money as well and not pay for AAAA quality, when your being sold AAA quality cannabis.
+Now that you have a better idea of what the weed grading system is that’s mainly used in Canada, you will be able to make better-informed decisions when you get your next stash.
+Who knows, you may just save some money as well and not pay for AAAA quality, when you’re being sold AAA quality cannabis.

 If you have any questions, please leave them in the comments section below, and I will do my best to help.